EsriOceans/btm/README.md

     $ nosetests

-Note that the tests run against actual data, and may take upwards of five minutes to complete on modern hardware.
+Note that the tests run against actual data, and may take upwards of ten minutes to complete on modern hardware.
+Also note that when running the tests from the repository, Git will list the metadata file updates as being changes.
+These can safely be ignored, you can instruct Git to ignore them with the command:

+    git update-index --assume-unchanged tests/data/*.tif.xml

 Citing
 ------